Brabham BT38C car-by-car histories

 Unidentified Brabham BT38Cs in 1972

 Of the 13 BT38Cs built, first owners are known for all except BT38C/13, BT38C/15 and BT38C/16.
 Two of these will be the cars of Tony Brise and Brian McGuire, but the third is less clear.
 Carlo Giorgio's car was described as brand new when he first raced it at Misano on 6 August, and also on the grid for that race were Alberto Colombo in his ex-Brambilla BT38C/22 and Vittorio Venturi in his new BT38C/23, the only other BT38Cs known to have gone to Italian customers.
 Giorgio raced the car again two weeks later, but then disappears.
-At the next race after that, Alessandro Guidetti appears in a BT38C, and the liklihood is that he was taking over Giorgio's car.
+At the next race after that, Alessandro Guidetti appears in a BT38C, and the likelihood is that he was taking over Giorgio's car.

 New to Tony Brise (Dartford, Kent) and raced in British F3 in 1972 using Holbay engines.
 Crashed in testing after just one race, and rebuilt on a Formula 2 monocoque.
 Won at Oulton Park in April, and at Brands Hatch in August, before Brise replaced it with a GRD 372.
 It was noted to be not wearing a chassis plate, but its very early appearance suggests it was BT38C/13.
 The car was sold to Edgar Richoz in Switzerland in time for the 1973 season, and fitted with an 1000cc engine for the 1000cc class of the Swiss national championship.
 After just a few races, Richoz retired from racing to take over the family business.
 It would appear that the car was run for other drivers over the next few seasons, as Chris Townsend's research shows Florian Arlettaz of Orsières driving a 1-litre Brabham BT38 from 1974 to 1976, then Serge Favez, also of Orsières, driving a BT38 in 1977 and later Gaston Zen-Ruffinen with a BT38 in 1981.
 The BT38C evidently remained with Richoz, as it was offered at auction "from the Richoz Collection" by RM Sothebys in July 2020.
 At the time of the auction, the car was fitted with a 1000cc "Ford Anglia" engine with single downdraft Weber carburetor, implying an ex-F3 MAE engine.
+Acquired by Sebastien Mangenot (France) in 2023.

 Driven by: Tony Brise, Edgar Richoz and Florian Arlettaz.
 First race: Mallory Park (R1), 12 Mar 1972.
 Total of 25 recorded races.